Eldorado Canyon State Park and Coal Creek Canyon Scenic Drive

-Total Drive Time: 2 hours, 15 minutes
+Total Drive Time: 1 hour 40 minutes

 Once you’re finished exploring the park, backtrack east on Hwy.
 170 to exit the park, then continue on Hwy.
 93 again and turn west up beautiful Coal Creek Canyon (Hwy.
 72).
-Please note that construction is happening on Hwy.
-72 with 20-minute traffic delays through fall 2020.